denysdovhan/learnyoubash/exercises/case_conditional_statement/solution/solution.en.md

 # Cool!

-As you have seen, using of `case` is much more convenient when you are confronted with a couple of different cases.
+As you have seen, using `case` is much more convenient when you are confronted with a couple of different cases.

 In this problem you were checking extensions.
-But how actually we can directory or filename?
+But how do we actually access a directory or filename?

 We already know about `pwd` command that return full path to current directory.
 However there are also other similar commands, like `basename` and `dirname`.

-The `basename` command strips directory and suffix from filenames such as:
+The `basename` command strips the directory and suffix from filenames such as:

     basename path/to/file.ext  #> file

-The `dirname` command strips last component from file name, like this:
+The `dirname` command strips the last component from a file name, like this:

     dirname /path/to/file.ext  #> path/to